A Review of the Album Called "Scream Bloody Gore" by American Death Metal Band Called Death Released in 1987

 Chuck Schuldiner (1967-2001) was the front man and founder of the Tampa Florida band Death.
 What some you may not know is how did this influential man begin his career and eventually establish himself as one of the best US born guitarists?
 The first album that he wrote is the one called Scream Bloody Gore which was released in 1987.
 One word of warning though: most of the song titles might make some people feel queasy in their stomach.
+As of 2020, this article will only pretty much be a review of this famous death metal band.

 A Photo of Chuck Schuldiner Playing the Guitar